RobertARandolph/AdmiralBumbleBee.com/_posts/2019-07-13-Kilohearts-Phase-Plant-Review.md

 As interesting as it is, I rarely found use for it.
 You're basically forced to limit the bandwidth of your signal post-phase distortion with the tone knob, and most of the parameters sound strange when modulated.

 I did experiment with the sidechain to see if that helped any, and it still didn't yield particularly musical results.
-It does offer you some possibilities close to Phase Distortion Synthesis, which is not something I'm particularly awesome with... yet?

 I would suspect that phase distortion would be a key to getting more 'analog-like signals' with offset harmonics, but I just wasn't able to utilize this effect for that purpose successfully.